-I am Lucy Care, an artist, writer and historian.
+My name is Lucy Care,and I am an artist, writer and historian.
 I trained at Norwich School of Art and the University of Bristol and later at the University of East Anglia.
-I have worked at the Sainsbury Centre for Visual Arts, for the W.E.A, in various schools and, more recently, on various community art projects in North Norfolk.
-These include the 'Pastons' Country' project a collaboration between 20 artists and poets to make a new book based on the Paston letters, local trausure hunt projects involving painting hippos and lobsters and currently, 'Dreams of Life and Death' a ceramics project working with schools and the local community to explore medieval wall paintings.
+I have worked at the Sainsbury Centre for Visual Arts, and for the W.E.A with adult groups.
+I have also worked in various schools and, more recently, on various community art projects in North Norfolk.
+These include the 'Pastons' Country' project a collaboration between 20 artists and poets to make a new book based on the Paston letters, local 'treasure hunt' projects involving painting hippos and lobsters and currently, 'Dreams of Life and Death' a ceramics project working with schools and the local community to explore medieval wall paintings.
 I started work with oils and watercolours and now use both these and collage, film, print and clay.
 In 2001 I took part in 'Artlights', an Arts council initiative illuminating Cromer in ten different light installations.

 As an historian, I am deeply involved with the Paston Heritage society who seek to inform and explore the wonderful world of the Paston letters¦(www.pastonheritage.co.uk)

 I am fascinated by the beauty and unexpectedness of the ordinary and use found objects deliberately for that reason in installations and in printmaking.
+This love has been enhanced by a move from prints to ceramics in 2012.
+In my ceramic work I owe a huge debt to Jo Arnold who has been a great mentor and with whom I exhibit at 'Open Studios' etc. I am also inspired by the work of John Higgins and James Oughtibridge.
+I have moved over the past four years into working mainly with ceramics and oil painting.
 I like to encourage interaction with my art and with the viewer so that from being a spectator it becomes possible to be part of the act of creation.
 I look for that moment when "˜Suddenly everybody bursts out singing."
 Because of this, I have always been involved in community arts projects and am still, usually with the Paston Heritage society.

-Hope you enjoy looking around please feel free to contact me on firstname.lastname@example.org .
+Hope you enjoy looking around and please feel free to contact me through the contact page.
 Visits to the studio are possible by arrangement only.
-Most work is for sale.